Close

 • Other accessories for operator feedback purposes

-The use of the smart battery tools will avoid the operator from getting any injuries and at the same time, the combination of the tool plus the operator guidance solution (SQS) will guarantee the correct execution of this maintenance.
+The use of smart battery tools will prevent injuries to the operator.
+At the same time, the combination of the tool and the operator guidance solution (Avantguard) will guarantee the correct execution of this maintenance.

-Finally, using ToolsNet 8 (data management solution), users can record the values of every single tightening; allowing users not only to store this information, but to run reports for quality purposes whenever it is required.
+Finally, using ToolsNet 8 (a data management solution), users can record the values of every single tightening.
+This allows users to store this information and run reports for quality purposes whenever necessary.